 Albinism is an inherited condition.
 It affects the eyes and skin of some individuals, and only the eyes of others.
 It results from the body's inability to produce normal amounts of a pigment called melanin.

 There are different types of albinism.
-Oculocutaneous albinism - both the skin and eyes are affected and can present with varying degrees of pigment.
-Some children have white hair, little or no pigment in the skin, pale coloured eyes and significant vision impairment.
-Others with more pigment may have red-brown hair, some skin colour, blue or brown eyes and less severe vision impairment.
+Oculocutaneous albinism - both the skin and eyes are affected and can present with varying degrees of pigmentation.
+Some children have white hair, little or no pigment in the skin, pale coloured eyes, and significant vision impairment.
+Others with more pigment may have red-brown hair, some skin colour, blue or brown eyes, and less severe vision impairment.

 Ocular albinism - children have vision impairment, but the hair and skin are normal or near-normal in colour.

 People with Albinism may experience the following visual difficulties: